didemolcer/information-quality-assessment/README.md

-A Research Compedium of <b>Quality Assessment of Web-Based Information on Type 2 Diabetes</b>
+A Research Compedium of <h2>Quality Assessment of Web-Based Information on Type 2 Diabetes</h2>
 <hr>

 This platform is a research compedium of our academic publication below.